NikhithaBijjala/NikhithaBijjala/README.md

 - 💻 Full Stack Development | Front-End Development | Back-End APIs
 - 🌟 Passionate about building interactive, user-friendly web applications
 - 🌐 Looking for full-time opportunities in **Software Development**

+## 🎯 Fun Fact
+I love talking to people and am always enthusiastic about learning new things! 🌟 Whether it’s brainstorming innovative ideas or diving into new technologies, I’m always up for a good conversation. 😊

 ---